macropin/django-googlebot/README.md

 Finally, create a _googlebot_ user.
 This account will be used when Googlebot is automatically logged in.

-NB Remeber to create a _robots.txt_ with _Noarchive_ if you wish to disable the Google Cache feature.
+NB Remember to create a _robots.txt_ with _Noarchive_ if you wish to disable the Google Cache feature.
 Eg:

     User-agent: *
     Disallow: